 To be a problem-solving mother, it’s important to work on it, and be intentional.
 Sometimes it can be tough!
 While coping with the day-to-day struggle, it can be so tempting to yearn for the next stage.
 It’s easy to think things like:

 “When she gets to pre-school, things will settle down.”

 “Oh I can’t wait for this teething stage to finish!”

 “One day, everyone will leave home, and then we’ll have some peace and quiet.”

 But as John Lennon famously wrote, “Life is what happens while you’re making plans.”
 In other words, things can slip you by if you focus on the future too much.

-Soooo . . .
-Make sure you stop and smell the roses right where you are.
-Enjoy those toothless grins, the cuddles in bed, the tuneless songs and the funny moments.
-Be present with your family, and take time to love on your children, as best as you can, day by day.
-Even with all our great technology, we do not possess time machines, and probably never will!
+Soooo, even when there are problems to solve, make sure you stop and smell the roses right where you are.
+Enjoy those toothless grins, the cuddles in bed, the tuneless songs, and the funny moments.
+Be present with your family, and take time to “love on” your children, as best as you can, day by day.
 Days are going to pass you by, and you will not get them back again.

 The biggest lesson to give you in this problem-solving life?
 Enjoy every moment!
 And that will give you the shot in the arm you need to be a fantastic problem-solving mother.

 I took a walk this morning, breathed in the fresh air, and consciously enjoyed the sights and sounds.What are you doing, right now, today, to help you enjoy the moment?